17-Day Transatlantic Cruise

 We walked quite a distance and up a hill to the Castillo of San Cristobal.
 This fortress is the most massive fort built by Spain in the New World.

-On our slow meandering walk back toward the ship, we found a small hotel on a side street that had a rooftop restaurant with a great view of the city.
+On our slow meandering walk back toward the ship, we found a small hotel on a side street with a rooftop restaurant that offered a great view of the city.

-We ordered mofongo for our lunch, which I had never heard of before.
-It is a dish made up of deep-fried green plantains mashed together with, in this case, pork.
+We ordered mofongo for lunch, which I had never heard of before.
+It is a dish made of deep-fried green plantains mashed together with pork.
 Interesting.

 St. Thomas, U.S.V.I.

-This was our second port stop.
-St. Thomas is a beautiful picture-postcard island.
+St. Thomas was our second port stop.
+It is a beautiful, picture-postcard island.
 Steve and I canceled our planned snorkeling shore excursion here because we (senior citizens and all) had really overdone walking in the heat the day before in San Juan.

 We weren’t terribly disappointed to miss the snorkeling trip and pleased to be able to choose so easily how we spent our time on the island.
 We opted for a casual walk-around, look-around kind of day.

-St. Thomas is known as one of the best shopping spots in the Caribbean and the entire world.
-We aren’t really into shopping too much, but we did step into many shops and look around.
+St. Thomas is one of the best shopping spots in the Caribbean and the world.
+We aren’t going shopping too much, but we went into many shops and looked around.
 We even picked up a few souvenirs.
 There are lots of goodies to be found there.
-Another perfect day.
+It was another perfect day.

 Ponta Delgada, Azores

-Ponta Delgada gets five stars — our very favorite port stop, and there were a LOT of port stops.
+Ponta Delgada gets five stars—it was our very favorite port stop, and there were a lot of port stops.
 Our shore time was only 8 a.m. to 5 p.m., and we were so taken with the area that I am working on a new trip with Ponta Delgada as the destination.

 We booked Viator’s Azores 4×4 Private Shore Excursion from Ponta Delgada for the day.
-Our tour guide was a remarkable and well-informed young man who drove us to amazingly beautiful parts of the island with stunning panoramic views.
+Our tour guide was a remarkable and well-informed young man who drove us to stunning parts of the island with breathtaking panoramic views.

-We want to return here to Ponta Delgada to do a little whale watching (one of the best places in the world), wander the picturesque city streets, visit the 16th-century fort on the island, Forte de Sao Bras, tour the Antonio Borges Garden, and maybe even visit the famous Arruda pineapple plantation.
+We want to return to Ponta Delgada to do some whale watching (it’s one of the best places in the world), wander the picturesque city streets, visit the 16th-century fort on the island, Forte de São Bras, tour the Antonio Borges Garden, and maybe even visit the famous Arruda pineapple plantation.

 At the end of our exciting island tour, our guide graciously took us to one of his favorite local restaurants for the best steak dinner ever.
 It was a great day!